daveli/convox-deploy/README.md

-# convox-deploy

-With convox/ECS the only thing that really matters is your Dockerfile and docker-compose.

-This repo contains the canonical/universal convox deploy script.
-It is designed with hooks so that apps will not have to modify the script itself.
+## Why this exists: On-Cluster vs Off-Cluster deploys

+By default a "convox deploy" command will send your docker build to the cluster in order to service it there.
+This has a number of disadvantages:

+1. It taxes the cluster (which is running possibly production containers) with a docker build
+2. Depending on the number of nodes in the cluster and their ephemeral nature you may hit a stale cache and do a full from-scratch build

+To solve this, we prefer building off-cluster, meaning building on your local machine (or jenkins).
+To do this with convox requires a minor hack in that we have to supply the repository name and tag in docker-compose.yml and then replace the artificial `TAG` with the actual docker tag during the build.

+We have also provided a number of lifecycle hooks for interesting things that people may want to run before/after the build, or prior to promoting the release, so that it's easy to adapt to common patterns such as running database migrations in the new container prior to release.

 ## Getting Started

 1. Copy convox_deploy.sh to the root of your repo.
 2. Provide a Dockerfile and a docker-compose.yml.
 To test that these work as expected, use `convox start` to load up your app.
-Example files have been provided in this repo in `/examples`.
+Example files have been provided in this repo in `/example`.
 Also provide a `.dockerignore` to make sure you ignore `.git` and any other temporary dirs that should not be deployed.
-3. Make sure that your docker-compose.yml points to an ECR repo and has the special "TAG" value in the `image` directive.
+3. Make sure that your docker-compose.yml points to an ECR repo and has the special `TAG` value in the `image` directive.
 See the example.

 If your app needs a dev-specific docker-compose, create `docker-compose.dev.yml` (convention, unrelated to this deploy script)